-We may not be able to generate sufficient cash to service any indebtedness or contingent transaction consideration that we may incur from time to time, which could force us to sell assets, cease operations, or take other detrimental actions for our business.
+We may not be able to generate sufficient cash to service any indebtedness that we may incur from time to time, which could force us to sell assets, cease operations, or take other detrimental actions for our business.

 Our ability to make scheduled payments on or to refinance any debt or contingent transaction obligations that we have or may incur depends on our financial condition and operating performance, which are subject to prevailing economic and competitive conditions and to certain financial, business, and other factors beyond our control.
-We currently have approximately \$1 million in principal amount of debt maturing from February to August of 2023, and approximately \$3 million in principal amount of debt maturing in March of 2025.
-In addition, we have operated with a history of losses.
-For 2022, we had a net income of approximately zero (break even).
-For 2021, we had a net income of \$1.4 million, including \$0.8 million of PPP forgiveness.
+We currently have approximately \$3 million in principal amount of debt maturing in March of 2025.
+In addition, prior to 2021, we operated with a history of losses.
+For 2023, we had net income of approximately \$0.6 million.
+For 2022, we had a net income of approximately zero (break-even).
+For 2021, we had a net income of \$1.4 million, including \$0.8 million of PPP forgiveness income.
 For 2020, we had a net loss of \$2.2 million, including a change in fair value of earnout liabilities of \$1.6 million.
-We have an accumulated deficit of \$21.6 million as of December 31, 2022.
-Our ability to meet our capital needs in the future will depend on many factors, including managing the transition of our recent acquisitions, successfully retaining our client base in the midst of general economic uncertainty including an inflationary environment, and managing any continuing effects of the COVID-19 pandemic on our business.
+We have an accumulated deficit of \$21.0 million as of December 31, 2023.
+Our ability to meet our capital needs in the future will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisitions, successfully retaining and growing our client base in the midst of general economic uncertainty including an inflationary environment.
 We cannot ensure that we will maintain a level of cash flows from operating activities sufficient to permit us to pay the principal, premium, if any, and interest on any indebtedness.